HL7/CardX-HTN-MNG/input/pagecontent/index.md

             </tr>
             <tr>
                 <td><img src="personal-health-device-icon.png" width="75" height="75">Personal Health Device</td>
-                <td> Any device that allows patients or caregivers to capture their own health data such as their blood pressure and then integrate the device provided data with an associated app.
+                <td> Any device that allows patients or caregivers to capture their personal health data such as their blood pressure and then integrate the device provided data with an associated app.
 These systems will primarily act as FHIR clients.</td>
             </tr>
             <tr>
                 <td><img src="personal-health-gateway-icon.png" width="75" height="75">Personal Health Intermediary</td>